metronisys/metronisys-examples/openclaw-moltbot.md

 This prototype demonstrates a real-world **AI Governance Layer**.
-Metronisys acts as the "Governor," ensuring that the "Executor" (OpenClaw/Moltbot/Clawdbot) cannot act unless the request aligns with human energy levels, identity values, and safety protocols.
+Metronisys acts as the "Governor," ensuring that the AI Agent "Executor" (eg OpenClaw/Moltbot/Clawdbot) cannot act unless the request aligns with human energy levels, identity values, and safety protocols.